This article is a mirror article of machine translation, please click here to jump to the original article.

 2.1 Declarations and Definitions 22

-2.3 Putting It All Together: Project Creation Tools 29
+2.3 Putting it Together: Project Creation Tool 29

 2.5 Basic Objects 30